alt-ctrl-code/home/README.md

 If you'd like to know more about me [IRL](https://simple.wikipedia.org/wiki/Internet_slang#:~:text=Some%20existing%20acronyms%2C%20such%20as,before%20the%20internet%20became%20popular.)
 , I  link a short [bio](./BIO.md)

-With all that said, I hope you enjoy and get some value, from the material.
+With all that said, I hope that you enjoy and find value in the material.

 <a name="audience">Audience</a>
 -------------------------------